- Take-Home Exam Schedule

 THES will not restrict access to your computer and files.
 THES is simply a server site from which you can download your exam questions and upload your exam answers.
 You should adhere to the instructions on your exam coversheet regarding materials allowed for the exam.

 Students must complete a take-home exam within the number of hours designated for that exam.
 For fixed-schedule take-home exams, once a student downloads the exam from THES the clock starts ticking and the student must use consecutive hours to complete the exam.

 Regardless of when a student starts the exam:

-- NOTE: If you encounter difficulties uploading there is a built-in ten minute grace period.
+NOTE: If you encounter difficulties uploading there is a built-in ten minute grace period.
 All late exams will be so marked.
 The grace period should be used EXCLUSIVELY for upload difficulties.
 You are prohibited from working on your exam answer during the grace period.
-There are two types of take-home exams, full period take-home exams (available to students during the entire exam period) and fixed-schedule take-home exams (must be take on the day and time schedules by the Office of Academic Services).
-Upper-level fixed-schedule take-home exams will be scheduled for a window of time with one hour of flexibility.
+There are two types of take-home exams, full period take-home exams (available to students during the entire exam period) and fixed-schedule take-home exams (must be taken on the day and time scheduled by the Office of Academic Services).

 - The word count in THES for Microsoft Word and Word Perfect documents does not include footnotes in its counts.

 - Prior to verifying your answers by selecting “Confirm and Submit” you will be permitted to upload your exam file as many times as you desire.